MarcoGos/kleenex_pollenradar/README.md

 The following sensors will be registered:

+- Tree pollen
-- Tree Pollen
+- Tree pollen level
+- Grass pollen
-- Grass Pollen
+- Grass pollen level
+- Weeds pollen
+- Weeds pollen level
-- Weed Pollen
+- Date

-Each sensor has additional attributes for the forecast for the upcoming 4 days.
+The tree/grass/weeds pollen sensors have additional attributes for the forecast for today and the upcoming 4 days.

 The sensor information is updated every hour although the values on the Kleenex pollen radar website are usually updated every 3 hours.